tensorpack/tensorpack/docs/tutorial/save-load.md

 [scripts/dump-model-params.py](../scripts/dump-model-params.py) can be used to remove unnecessary variables in a checkpoint.
 It takes a metagraph file (which is also saved by `ModelSaver`) and only saves variables that the model needs at inference time.
-It can dump the model to a `var-name: value` dict saved in npy/npz format.
+It can dump the model to a `var-name: value` dict saved in npz format.

 ## Load a Model